 A strong title

-A good title highlights the main benefit the reader will receive by reading your white paper.
+Your title is what grabs the reader’s attention and determines whether or not they download the white paper.
+The title should highlight the main benefit the reader will receive from reading your white paper.
 Readers are also drawn to lists, so consider including a number in the title if it makes sense.
-And include specific keywords in the title so it can be found by anyone researching that topic in Google search.
+And include specific keywords in the title so it can be found by people researching that topic in a Google search.

 Title page

-The title page is the first page of your white paper, so it’s your first chance to make a good impression on the reader.
+The title page is the first page of your white paper — it’s your first chance to make a good impression on the reader.
 It should include your company’s logo, the title, anyone who helped you research the topic, and the authors.
-Make sure the design and formatting are professional and that the font you choose is easy to read.

 You can also include an abstract, which is an overview of the paper’s main points.
-An abstract helps readers determine whether the white paper is meant for them and if it addresses their problem.
+An abstract helps readers determine whether the white paper addresses their problem or answers their questions.

 Problem statement